-The North Carolina Education Lottery oversees by far the most popular legal form of gambling in the state.
-In terms of yearly lottery ticket sales, North Carolina typically ranks just outside the top 10 nationwide.
-It is also one of the few states to allow online lottery ticket sales for certain games, a big contributor to the lottery’s popularity.
+The North Carolina Education Lottery oversees the most popular legal form of gambling in the state.
+Regarding yearly lottery ticket sales, North Carolina typically ranks just outside the top 10 nationwide.
+It is also one of the few states to allow online lottery ticket sales for certain games.

 This page covers how to play the lottery in North Carolina, what games are available, how the state uses lottery revenue to fund education, and more.